MinecraftForge/Documentation/docs/utilities/oredictionary.md

 This value is used to indicate that the metadata of an `ItemStack` is not important.
 See below for an example of its use.

+As of MinecraftForge for 1.5, `WILDCARD_VALUE` is 32767.
+The javadoc encourages using `WILDCARD_VALUE` instead of hardcoding its expected value, in case it changes again.

 ## Using OreDictionary in Crafting Recipes

 Recipes that use the OreDictionary are created and registered much the same way as regular crafting recipes.
 The main difference is the use of a `String` to define the OreDictionary `ItemStack` to accept.